Champlain College Resources

 LGBTQA Center @ UVM

 The LGBTQA Center serves as UVM's point of coordination for activities, community, resources, advocacy, information, and history.
-Our staff members help people and groups at UVM understand how to meet the needs of people with diverse sexual and gender identies.
+Our staff members help people and groups at UVM understand how to meet the needs of people with diverse sexual and gender identities.
 Some events and programming are open to the broader community.

 Rainbow Umbrella of Central Vermont